 All international students should obtain a student visa prior to attending Niagara University.
 Each student should complete an application for the Certificate of Eligibility Form I-20 (I-20) and submit it to the records office at Niagara University well in advance of their expected start date.
-If a student has
+After a student has been accepted to Niagara University and has submitted an I-20 application with appropriate documentation, Niagara University will provide the student with the I-20 to present to the U.S. Consulate when applying for a student visa.
+Canadian citizens may present the Form I-20 at the bridge for processing and should not go to a U.S. Consulate.

-By June 2009, citizens of the United States, Canada, Mexico, and Bermuda will be required to present a valid passport or passport card (or NEXUS) to enter the United States by land and sea.
+As of June 1, 2009, citizens of the United States, Canada, Mexico, and Bermuda are required to present a valid passport, passport card, NEXUS, or enhanced driver's license to enter the United States by land and sea.
 Already in effect, as of Jan.
 23, 2007, federal regulations require these same citizens to have a valid passport to enter the United States by air.

-Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a full-time basis to maintain their F1 student visa status.
+Canadian nationals who commute from Canada may attend on a part-time or full-time basis, while all other international students must attend on a fulltime basis to maintain their F1 student visa status.
 Canadian students attending part time are not eligible for the same full-time F1 visa benefits.

-All international students with an I-20, including Canadians, must report to the records office within the first week of EACH semester to complete the international student check-in; failure to do so could jeopardize the student's visa status
+All international students with an I-20, including Canadians, must report to the records office within the first week of EACH semester to complete the international student check-in; failure to do so could jeopardize the student's visa status.